 The free Poincar\'e inequality was introduced in \cite{LP} and later carefully analyzed in \cite{LP2}.
 It states that if the equilibrium measure $\mu_{V}$ of $V$ has support $[-2,2]$, then,

 for any smooth function $\phi$ on the interval $[-2,2]$.
 This is further refined in \cite{IP4} for the case of the quadratic potential $V(x)=x^{2}/2$.

-The purpose of this paper is to expand the study of free functional inequalities on the circle.
-Previously, the first such inequalities were introduced by Hiai, Petz and Ueda in \cite{HPU1}.
+The purpose of this paper is to expand the study of free functional inequalities to the circle.
+Previously, such inequalities were first introduced by Hiai, Petz and Ueda in \cite{HPU1}.
 Particularly, the transportation and Log-Sobolev inequalities on the circle were proved using unitary random matrix ensembles.
 We should point out a key fact which will play an important role in the sequel.
-In the random matrix approach from \cite{HPU1}, one takes the Haar measure on $U(n)$, the space of unitary matrices.
-The main issue with this is that $U(n)$ has constant Ricci curvature constant except one dimension, in which it is degenerate.
-Therefore the typical Bakry-\'Emery criterion does not hold.
+In the random matrix approach from \cite{HPU1}, the key idea is to look at the Haar measure on $U(n)$, the space of unitary matrices.
+The main issue with this is that $U(n)$ has Ricci curvature constant in all directions, except one direction in which it is $0$.
+Therefore, the Bakry-\'Emery condition which is typically used to get functional inequalities does not hold in this case.
 The fix is to actually look at the subgroup of matrices with determinant one.
 This has the Ricci curvature constant and thus, we can apply the classical inequalities, which in the limit provides the free analogs.
 This phenomena produces various corrections as we will discuss below.

 Our approach is not based on the random matrix approach, but rather on direct methods based on mass transport tools.
-We recapture the free transportation and Log-Sobolev along side with HWI and Brunn-Minkowski and also the free Poincar\'e inequality.
+We recapture the free transportation and Log-Sobolev alongside with HWI and Brunn-Minkowski.
+We also introduce the free Poincar\'e inequality.